 Also, if you are not a photo, quick posting kind of person, starting a Facebook page may be for you.
-This is a great sharing network for you music announcements, stories and for weekly, virtual performances.
+This is a great sharing network for your music announcements, stories, and for weekly, virtual performances.
 If you look at the statistics, the ages of users are people 25 and above.

 One more reason to at least have a presence on Facebook?
 Every venue I know has a Facebook page and they will want to know you have a FB network to advertise on too!

 If you like to post often, from what you had to breakfast to showing fun stuff throughout the day, Twitter is for you.
 You can get lots of followers who share often and it is OK on this network to link to an outside source like YouTube or Spotify.